 You should be good to go and this point, but again, for more thorough instructions and information, visit Nest Support.

 If you have attempted both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
 Enter us!
 If Aramendia Plumbing, Heating and Air put in your Nest Thermostat, please give us a call at 210-404-4233 or schedule an appointment online.
-If your Nest Thermostat was not set up by Aramendia Plumbing, Heating and Air, please connect with Nest Support here.

 Also, do not let this occurrence worry you about your Nest’s reliability.
 By owning and properly utilizing Nest, your thermostat is actually saving money for you all hours of the day.
 When set it up appropriately, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings every day, which typically results in payback within a year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the best investments in your home that you can make.